akkva/nova-se/README.md

 3. Restart Firefox.

 ## Configuration
-- This theme is compatible with Firefox 155+ on Windows.
 - Mica: Requires enabling the "Default" Firefox theme.
 - Auto-hide bookmarks toolbar: Create Boolean `nova.toolbar` in `about:config`.